Songzi: History

-In ancient time, Songzi was under the administration of Jingzhou, which belonged to the state of Chu in the Warring States Period and Nanjun (南郡) in the Qin dynasty.
+In ancient time, Songzi was under the administration of Jingzhou, which belonged to the state of Chu in the Warring States period and Nanjun (南郡) in the Qin dynasty.

 In Gaozu Year 5 (BC 202) of the Han dynasty, a county administration was established here, named Gaocheng (高成).

 In Jianwu Year 6 (AD 30) of the Eastern Han dynasty, Gaocheng county was dissolved and merged into Chanling (孱陵) (modern day Gong'an County).

-In Three Kingdom Period, it belonged to Wu (吳) State, under the administration of Chanling (孱陵), but with a Lexiang Magistrate (樂鄉督治) being appointed to rule the area.
+In the Three Kingdom period, it belonged to Wu (吳) State, under the administration of Chanling (孱陵), but with a Lexiang Magistrate (樂鄉督治) being appointed to rule the area.

 Till the Xiankang Year 3 (AD 337) of Eastern Jin dynasty, the refugees, who emigrated from the then Songzi of Lujiangjun (廬江郡) (modern-day Huoqiu County, Anhui) to flee from the disorder by the wars, settled down and established here the Songzi county.

 From then on the name of the county continued down to the present days, lasting for more than 1,600 years.

 In December, 1995, the county administration was lifted to a city level.
 The city seat is Xinjiangkou (新江口) Town since September 1945.